peitalin/L2-eigenlayer-restaking/README.md

 ```

 Note: at the moment you cannot have more than 1 cross-chain message in-flight at a time because the execution nonce will be stale, causing the EigenAgent execution signature to fail for the 2nd message.
+- CCIP bridging takes ~20min (Ethereum finality takes ~12.8 min)
 - A solution is to track in-flight txs and increment nonces on the client-side for subsequent messages (at least until the messages successfully execute on L1).
 Note this assumes CCIP messages land on L1 in the correct order.